Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Pontryagin duality

 \begin{proof} It is classical that $\widehat{\mathbb Z}\cong\mathbb T$ via $n\mapsto e^{in\theta}$ with Haar measure $(2\pi)^{-1}d\theta$ on $[0,2\pi)$, and that Pontryagin duality preserves finite products \cite{Folland2015CourseAH}.
 Since $K(X,A)\cong\mathbb Z^{|X\setminus A|}$ is a finite product of copies of $\mathbb Z$, its dual is a finite product of circles, i.e.\ $\widehat{K(X,A)}\cong\mathbb T^{|X\setminus A|}$.
 The displayed formula for $\chi_\theta$ is the product of the one-dimensional characters, and the pairing and Haar normalization are inherited from the one-dimensional case. \end{proof}

-For a fixed probability measure $\nu$ on $\widehat{K(X,A)}$, Bochner's theorem (Theorem~\ref{thm:bochner}) applied to the Fourier-Stieltjes transform of $\nu$ produces a translation-invariant positive-definite kernel on $K(X,A)$ by averaging the characters $\chi_\theta$.
-In our setting, $\nu$ will be chosen with density proportional to the spectral multiplier of the heat semigroup generated by the discrete Laplacian, so individual modes $\chi_\theta$ play the role of Fourier waves on the virtual diagram group.
+For a fixed probability measure $\nu$ on $\widehat{K(X,A)}$, Bochner's theorem (Theorem~\ref{thm:bochner}) applied to the Fourier-Stieltjes transform (Equation~\eqref{eq:fourier-stieltjes}) produces a translation-invariant positive-definite kernel on $K(X,A)$ by averaging the characters $\chi_\theta$.
+In our setting, $\nu$ will be chosen with density proportional to the spectral multiplier~(Definition~\ref{def:fourier-multiplier}) of the heat semigroup~(The paragraph after Definition~\ref{def:fourier-multiplier}) generated by the discrete Laplacian~(Definition~\ref{def:graph-laplacian}), so individual modes \(\chi_\theta\) aggregate interval phases into Fourier modes on the virtual diagram group.

 To control stability of the resulting features with respect to the diagram metric, we need to quantify how sensitive each mode $\chi_\theta$ is to perturbations in $(K(X,A),\rho)$.
-We measure this via the Lipschitz seminorm $\mathrm{Lip}_\rho(\cdot)$ from Definition~\ref{def:Lip-seminorm}.
+We measure this via the Lipschitz seminorm (Definition~\ref{def:Lip-seminorm}) $\mathrm{Lip}(\cdot)$ from Definition~\ref{def:Lip-seminorm}.